RoiPeleg/Data-Hub/CONTRIBUTING.md

 * Same as a pull request but in the following format Topic-type-username (ex. nlp-cr-omerrugi1 NLP topic course recomnndation). cr = course, bl = blog, bo = book.
 * Only content the you used/vouche for.
+* Our goal is to create a source for more efficently solve data problems.

 ### Creating Pull Requests